Monday, August 5, 2013: Final day to defend dissertation/thesis

 Questions about these changes to the Qualifying Experience process should be directed to Dr. Hokien by calling 570.
 348.6279 or by email at: email@example.com.

 Students who pass their paper review then are scheduled for their oral presentation.
-The same three faculty serve as the oral presentation review committee and rate the presentation using the Qualifying Presentation Review Form.
-Again, an average rating of 3.0 is necessary to pass; presentations receiving average ratings of 4.0 or higher are considered Outstanding.
+The same three faculty reviewers serve as the oral presentation review committee and rate the presentation using the Qualifying Presentation Review Form (see below).
+The oral presentation given in a PowerPoint format should be no longer than 30-minutes in length.
+A 15-20 minute question and answer period will follow.
+Similar to the written paper, an average overall rating from the faculty reviewers of 3.0 is necessary to pass; presentations receiving an average rating of 4.0 or higher are considered Outstanding.
+Students who are unsuccessful in the oral presentation must meet with the Program Director.

 1. Here is a sample of an Outstanding Paper, provided with permission from the student.